openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   - A legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).

 - Verifiable Credential (VC)
   - A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
-The claims in a credential can be about different subjects. see [@!VC-DATA].
+The claims in a credential can be about different subjects.
+See [@!VC-DATA].

 ## Abbreviations